SoftwareAG/c8y-docs/content/concepts/security-bundle/application-security.md

 {{< product-c8y-iot >}} follows standard practices for application-level hardening as making sure that only properly upgraded operating systems and web servers are in use.
 A number of additional "best practices" are employed to make {{< product-c8y-iot >}} secure by design.

 * {{< product-c8y-iot >}} supports multiple types of authentication methods, applying the best practices for each type.
 For more details on each type see [Authentication](/authentication/basic-settings/).
-  * Basic authentication features sessionless REST APIs.
+  * "Basic authentication" features sessionless REST APIs.
 This means that none of the popular "session stealing" techniques will work with {{< product-c8y-iot >}}.
   * "OAI-Secure" provides high security, using authorization tokens to prove the identity of the user.
-  * Single sign-on redirect provides possibility to use an external authorization provider.
+  * "Single sign-on" redirect enables the use of an external authorization provider.
 * {{< product-c8y-iot >}} does not use a SQL database for IoT data storage and is itself not based on a scripting language.
 This means that so-called "injection attacks" will not work with {{< product-c8y-iot >}}.
 * As discussed above, devices are clients at {{< product-c8y-iot >}} and therefore popular attacks to devices will not work.
 * Devices are individually connected with {{< product-c8y-iot >}}'s device registration feature.
 This means that if a device is stolen or tampered with, it can be individually disconnected from {{< product-c8y-iot >}}.